 - Instead, price is an expression of the public’s sentiment of the value of something specific

-- Utility is an expression of how useful something is to someone and is also not an expression of its value
+- The utility is an expression of how useful something is to someone and is also not an expression of its value

-Therefore, while there is a relationship between an object’s value and its price or utility, value is a more objective measure and will not change with the public sentiment; however, the value of something will change if the fundamentals of its assets change.
-For example, as the economy of Venezuela disintegrates and people look for something else, Bitcoin is going to have a higher utility there than it might in the US; however, this doesn’t mean that Bitcoin is more valuable there than it is here.
-It simply means that Bitcoin will be more useful there.
-As a result, the price of Bitcoin is going to be higher in Venezuela than it might be in other parts of the world.
+Therefore, although there is a relationship between the value of an object and its price or utility, the value is a more objective measure and will not change with public opinion; however, the value of something will change if the fundamentals of its assets change.
+For example, as Venezuela’s economy disintegrates and people look for something else, Bitcoin will be of higher utility than in the United States; however, that doesn’t mean Bitcoin is more valuable there than it is here.
+It just means that Bitcoin will be more useful there.
+As a result, the price of Bitcoin will be higher in Venezuela than it could be in other parts of the world.
 This is a brief overview of how the value of Bitcoin should be discussed.

 The Value of Bitcoin

-In the end, there are still a lot of people who are worried that the economy might not be able to continue working like it does today.
-They see the government printing more money and they have visions of Germany after WWI floating through their head.
-This is exactly what is happening in Venezuela; however, for those that are worried that something might happen to their economy, Bitcoin offers a sort of respite to get away from all of this fear.
-There might be a greater utility to Bitcoin in the future if something happens to the global economy; however, right now, the utility of Bitcoin is what it is.
-Even if this utility increases in the future, the value of Bitcoin is still going to be the same.
-With this in mind, Bitcoin acts as a powerful hedge right now, allowing people to enjoy the freedoms that it provides while also protecting their assets in the future.
+There are still a lot of people who are concerned that the economy may not be able to continue to function as it does today.
+They see the government printing more money, and they have visions of post World War I Germany floating in their heads.
+This is precisely what is happening in Venezuela; however, for those who are worried that something is going on in their economy, Bitcoin offers some breathing space to escape all this fear.
+Bitcoin could be used more in the future if something happens to the global economy; however, right now, the utility of Bitcoin is what it is.
+Even if this utility increases in the future, the value of Bitcoin will always be the same.
+With that in mind, Bitcoin is currently acting as a powerful hedge, allowing people to enjoy the freedoms it offers while protecting their assets in the future.

 Assessing the Value of Bitcoin in the Future